Holle vs. Loulouka Formula: An Unbiased Comparison

 ✔️ Loulouka is Better for prebiotics content, containing galactooligosaccharides (GOS derived from lactose).
 Holle does not contain any prebiotics or probiotics.

-✔️ Loulouka and Holle are Similar for Omega 3 and 6 fatty acids, with both including healthy fish oil (DHA) and plant oil-based sources of alpha-linoleic acid (ALA) and linoleic acid (LA).
+✔️ Loulouka and Holle are Similar for Omega 3 and 6 fatty acids, with both including DHA, ARA, ALA, and LA sources.

 Fats: All stages of Holle supply additional fats with palm oil, rapeseed oil, and sunflower oil.
 In contrast, Loulouka does not use palm oil, instead providing fats in the form of sunflower, coconut, and rapeseed oils.

 Omega Fatty Acids: Both Holle and Loulouka formulas provide Omega-3 and Omega-6 fatty acids, including LA, ALA, and DHA.
-Both varieties include fish oil as a DHA source.
+Loulouka includes fish oil as a DHA source, whereas Holle includes microalgae oil and M. Alpina oil.
 Note that DHA is a mandatory ingredient in the EU for infant formulas.